fluentiot/fluentiot/README.md

 ---

 ## Device API

 ### Methods

-The `device` and typically `capability` components must be included for management.
+The `device` and `capability` components must be included for management.

 ```javascript
 const { scenario, device, capability } = require('fluentiot')